- [Sponsor: Moon Costumes - Anime Cosplay Shop!]

 “Lost?”

-The Immortal’s voice came from beside me and I punched at his chest for startling me.
+The Immortal’s voice came from beside me and I swatted at his chest for startling me.
 “Why do you do that?”

 As he walked from the doorway, leading me through the dark, I saw his shoulders shrug briefly.
 “Because I can.”

-I scoffed at his arrogance.
+I scoffed at his response.
 Luckily once we reached the last staircase I knew we were close to getting outside and into the light.
-A smile slide onto my face at the memory of warm sunlight gracing my skin again.
+A smile slid onto my face at the memory of warm sunlight gracing my skin again.

-“Step back a bit, the doors send in a rush of air when opened.”
+“Step back a bit, the doors send in a strong rush of air when opened.”

 I looked at the two large double doors I had opened when I first arrived.
 “I don’t remember that?”